 Juice is both high in sugar and in calories, making it one of the worst beverages you can offer to your kids.
-The American Academy of Pediatrics recommends children between the ages 1-6 should have no more than 4-6oz of juice each day, and children under the age of 1 shouldn’t have fruit juice at all.
+The American Academy of Pediatrics recommends children between the ages of 1-6 should have no more than 4-6oz of juice each day, and children under the age of 1 shouldn’t have fruit juice at all.
 While all kids get excited over a popsicle on a hot summer day, most popsicles are no better than fruit juices for your teeth.

 Limit the amount of juice your children drink, and always offer water or milk first.
 If your child does drink juice, serve the recommended, age-appropriate limits at mealtimes only, where the sugars from the juice are easier to break down with the addition of foods.